 Online Courses During COVID-19

 Group Class is $20 a month per level.
 Each week (4 weeks total) you will receive one 15 minute technique video to practice with.
 You will need to select beginning, intermediate and/or advanced.
-I will drop the videos in a folder for you and you will access the folder using Dropbox, a free app.
+I will then send a video link and password to you.

 Private sessions are $50 using the same method as above, however, it will be custom choreography rather than technique.

 Tuesday Afternoons, 4pm - 5pm: Begining Level 2, $20 per class

 Technique for students at a beginning level who would like to increase their skill level using fundamental footwork patterns and body exercises.
 The goal is to move students into intermediate level classes when ready.
 Location; Joelle's Home Studio.

 Wednesday Nights at Finely Center, 5:30-6:30: Basic Technique Level 1, $48/8 weeks

 These 8 week workshops are for students new to flamenco.
 Very basic technique exercises and choreography are taught, accompanied by professional musicians.
 Register by calling the Finely Center at (707) 543-3737 or register online as a returning student HERE.

 Thursday Mornings, 10:45 - 11:45: Intermediate Level 3, $20 per class